Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 Consider the purpose of buying a car.
 Is it for family use or business?
 Then will you prefer a sports car, a family van, or a pickup?

-There is a popular debate whether those who do not own parking spaces or garages should purchase a car.
+There is a popular debate about whether those without parking spaces or garages should purchase a car.
 The Philippines has a serious problem with road congestion as some car owners park their vehicles on the roadsides because they do not have any other place to park.
 Should this proposed bill be approved, you have to consider if you have enough parking space in your own place.

 Tip #2: Look around for the specific car you want to buy.